kareemmahlees/meta-x/README.md

   - [ ] delete views
   - [ ] query by views
 - Config
-  - [ ] get mysql version
+  - [ ] get version

 ## Contributing

-We strongly encourage anyone who wants to contribute to go ahead, not matter what skill level your are.
+We strongly encourage anyone who wants to contribute to go ahead, no matter what skill level your are.

 Contributions can be as small as suggesting a feature, reporting a bug or enhancing the docs.

-For more details, please visit [CONTRIBUTING.md]()
+**Want to contribute but don't know where to start?**

+Checkout our [Codebase Overview](./CONTRIBUTING.md#codebase-overview) section in [CONTRIBUTING.md](./CONTRIBUTING.md), then head to our [issues](https://github.com/kareemmahlees/meta-x/issues) section and pick an issue to work on 🚀.